India women's national under-20 football team: SAFF U-18 Women's Championship

 2018 SAFF U-18 Women's Championship, at Bhutan, is the inaugural edition of the SAFF U18 championships being organised by SAFF on every even years to align with the AFC U19 Championships and FIFA U20 Worldcup.
 It's a preparatory tournament for the South Asian teams for AFC U19 championship qualification round.
 India thrashed host Bhutan and Maldives by 4−0 and 8−0 respectively in the group matches, reaching to the semi-finals they lost to Nepal through penalty shoot-out by 1−3 as the full-time ended in a 1−1 tie, thus their dream of first SAFF u18 champion ended here but they won the third place in the tournament by defeating Bhutan again by a solitary goal.

 SAFF U-19 Women's Championship

 The 2024 SAFF U-19 Women's Championship is the fifth edition of the SAFF U-18/19/20 Women's Championship, an international football competition for women's under–19 national teams organized by SAFF.
 On 07 February 2024, India beat Nepal 4–0 to enter SAFF U-19 Women's Championships final and shared the title in the final with Bangladesh.

-Results and fixtures
+Recent results and fixtures

-For past match results of the under-20 team, see the results in Indian football seasons.